angularjs-de/angular-workshop/README.md

 # Angular.DE

-This project is a reference implementation for our workshops [Angular & TypeScript Workshop](https://angular.de/schulungen/angular-intensiv/) as part of our [Workshops.DE Workshops](https://workshops.de/).
+This project is a reference implementation for our workshops [Angular & TypeScript Workshop](https://angular.de/schulungen/angular-intensiv/) as part of [Workshops.DE](https://workshops.de/).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.